Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Introduction

-Here, ergodicity means that any measurable union of leaves has either zero Lebesgue measure or full Lebesgue measure.
-Regarding the hypotheses, we remark that most strata are connected.
-Specifically, by \cite{KZ:components} a stratum $\Om\cM_g(\kap)$ is connected if and only if there is $m_j \in \kap$ that is odd and not equal to $g - 1$, or $g = 2$.
-We exclude the case $|\kap| = 1$, since in that case leaves of $\cA(\kap)$ are points.
-Theorem \ref{thm:erg} was previously known for the principal stratum $\Om\cM_g(1,\dots,1)$ \cite{CDF:transfer}, \cite{Ham:ergodicity}, \cite{McM:isoperiodic}. \\
+Here, ergodicity means a measurable union of leaves has either zero Lebesgue measure or full Lebesgue measure.
+Ergodicity implies that a typical leaf is dense, but does not provide explicit examples of dense leaves.
+The density result in Theorem \ref{thm:ergdense} shows that the non-dense leaves in $\cC_1$ lie in an explicit countable union of suborbifolds.

-\paragraph{\bf Topological dynamics.} A free abelian group $\Lam \subset \C$ of rank $r$ is {\em algebraically generic} if it has the following two properties. \begin{enumerate} \item For any $z_1,z_2 \in \Lam$, if $\R z_1 = \R z_2$ then $\Q z_1 = \Q z_2$. \item For any number field $K \subset \R$, we have $K \cdot \Lam \cong K^r$ as a $K$-vector space. \end{enumerate} A holomorphic $1$-form $(X,\om) \in \Om\cM_g$ is {\em algebraically generic} if $\Per(\om)$ has rank $2g$ and $\Per(\om)$ is algebraically generic.
-The set of algebraically generic holomorphic $1$-forms in $\Om_1\cM_g(\kap)$ is a union of leaves of $\cA(\kap)$, and its complement is contained in a countable union of real-analytic suborbifolds of positive codimension.
-In particular, the complement has measure zero.
-In Section 6, we give an explicit full measure set of dense leaves in $\Om_1\cM_g(\kap)$.